...

 What are the Benefits of Microwave Therapy?

 BPH microwave therapy is proven to be safe and effective at relieving the uncomfortable symptoms and risks of benign prostatic hyperplasia.
 As a minimally invasive procedure, patients do not have to go through the physical and emotional stress of undergoing surgery, while also enjoying a marked improvement of urinary function.
-Unlike surgery, there is a reduced risk of damage to surrounding muscle and tissue, which means that patients can maintain their quality of life.
-Microwave therapy is also less likely to cause side effects than traditional surgery, which allows the surgeon to help preserve quality of life.

 Additional benefits include: